Canada

 Hardstone and wood | 41.0 x 34.2 x 30.5 cm (whole object) | RCIN 95886

-The inscription refers to one of the eleven 'numbered treaties' concluded between the First Nations of Canada and the British Crown between 1871 and 1921.
-These agreements promised reserve lands, annuities and fishing and hunting rights in exchange for Aboriginal title.
-Signed on 21 June 1899, Treaty No. 8 covered some 840,000 kilometres, the largest geographic span of any of the agreements.
+Treaty No. 8 was signed on 21 June 1899 and covered some 840,000 kilometres, the largest geographic span of any of the agreements.
 Today, this area is home to the 39 First Nations communities of Alberta, Northwestern Saskatchewan, Northeast British Columbia and the Southwest portion of the Northwest Territories.
 Presented as a promise of peaceful co-existence and resource sharing, the treaty's signing was witnessed through the smoking of a pipe.
+This carving, a reminder of those bonds, was presented to The Queen by the Province of Alberta in 2005.